ahoho/topics/README.md

 Preprocessing relies on [spaCy](https://spacy.io/) to efficiently tokenize text, optionally merging together detected entities and other provided phrases (e.g. `New York` -> `New_York`).
 This addition helps with topic readability.

 ## Installation

-These instructions are temporary since this project is still in early development.

 To install, you first need to get [`poetry`](https://python-poetry.org/docs/).